UTEP-CS-1/website/staging_labs/1/spec.md

 Several lines of code are provided.
 It creates a `Scanner` that will be able to collect user input from the terminal through `System.in` (i.e. system input).
 Three times, it prints a prompt and then collects the `nextBoolean()` by waiting for the user to type either `true` or `false` and hitting Enter.
-A boolean variable is declared and initialize to save the user's entered value.
+A boolean variable is initialized to save the user's entered value.

 ```java
 // This is provided code for receiving input from the command line.